August 16th 2019

 I got on the plane to Heathrow, hired a car and drove to my brother and sister-in-laws place.
 I was looked after so well and felt very welcome.
 Early the next day I drove to Plymouth Hoe, it was all exciting.
 The crew were amazingly professional and welcomed me.
 I went down to look at the ‘pods’ the little booths where the 8 contestants were to paint.
 “Wow, so these are the pods” I said to nobody in particular then a very neurotic contestant said “quiet, I need silence” charmed by that I chatted briefly among the other contestants and checked out breakfast.

-Heat four the next day would prove very interesting, all the contestants turned up so I wasn’t needed to replace anyone but it was my day to paint as one of fifty wildcard entries.
+Heat four the next day would prove very interesting, again all the contestants turned up so I wasn’t needed to replace anyone but it was my day to paint as one of fifty wildcard entries.
 The weather started fine and promising but proved to be another stinker.
 I set myself up looking down at some hotels and shops from the Hoe and worked out my composition, that was it, I was immersed.

 The mood among the wildcards was friendly and jovial even though the wind was blowing easels over and I was glad of my faithful, old Gore-tex desert camo jacket (wish I’d bought gore-tex trousers though).
 The judges and presenters all put up their umbrellas and made their way around making the odd comment.
 All very friendly, each one of them spoke to me.
 Joan Bakewell and I had such a lovely conversation, Kate Bryan sat on a bench next to me and chatted while I ate my BLT sandwich that had earlier been bought to me in the howling wind and rain by my wife’s sister Cath.
 In the end Tai Shan Shierenberg announced I had won and I went into shock.
 The film crew and producers interviewed me but I was just too dazed to make sense.
-I was surprised at how thorough the interview took because on the TV show the wildcard winner only says about ten words.
+I was surprised at how thorough the interview because because on the TV show the wildcard winner only says about ten words.
 They also filmed my painting at length while I held it upright as the wind was threatening to blow it into another face-plant.

 The program is due to be shown in October 2019 and can be seen on Sky tv and Channel 4